atomicdata-dev/atomic-data-docs/src/usecases/react.md

-# Using Atomic Data in a React project
+# Using Atomic Data in a JS / TS React project

-Atomic-Server is made to

-The `@tomic/lib` and `@tomic/react` typescript NPM libraries can be used in any JS project, but in this guide, we'll assume you're using NextJS.
+Atomic Data has been designed with front-end development in mind.
+The open source [Atomic-Data-Browser](https://github.com/atomicdata-dev/atomic-data-browser), which is feature-packed with chatrooms, a real-time collaborative rich text editor, tables and more, is powered by two libraries:

+- `@tomic/lib` ([docs](https://atomicdata-dev.github.io/atomic-data-browser/docs/modules/_tomic_lib.html)) is the core library, containing logic for fetching and storing data, keeping things in sync using websockets, and signing [commits](../commits/intro.md).
+- `@tomic/react` ([docs](https://atomicdata-dev.github.io/atomic-data-browser/docs/modules/_tomic_react.html)) is the react library, featuring various useful hooks that mimic `useState`, giving you real-time updates through your app.

 Check out the [template on CodeSandbox](https://codesandbox.io/s/atomic-data-react-template-4y9qu?file=/src/MyResource.tsx:0-1223):